abixen/abixen-platform/aws/README.md

 ![Abixen Platform on AWS cloud](../documentation-image/abixen-platform-on-aws.png "Abixen Platform on AWS cloud")

-Abixen Platform is fully compatible with AWS cloud and utilizez the following services:
+Abixen Platform is fully compatible with AWS cloud and utilizes the following services:

    * **EC2** - used as a base for hosts running docker in ECS Cluster
    * **ALB** - modern version of load balancer aligned with microservices architecture topology